ozyurtf/io-scheduler/README.md

 By returning to the beginning of the disk after each sweep, the C-SCAN algorithm ensures that requests located at the beginning or middle of the disk have a chance to be serviced sooner.

 The C-SCAN algorithm maintains the advantages of the SCAN algorithm as well such as reduced average seek time and fair servicing to the IO requests

+### Cons

+We see that the disk head makes more movements compared to SCAN algorithm because it doesn't reverse the its direction after reaching the last IO request and it just turns back all the way up to the first point.

+Just like SCAN algorithm, even if there are no requests that are left to be serviced at the end of the direction, the disk head moves to the end of the disk turnin back to the first IO request in the original direction.

 ## LOOK